-On July 11, 2012, the Aga Khan International Conciliation and Arbitration Board (“ICAB”) received approval from Mawlana Hazar Imam to implement a new and unique training model for the global CAB system by utilizing TKN volunteers.
+On 11 July 2012, the Aga Khan International Conciliation and Arbitration Board (“ICAB”) received approval from Mawlana Hazar Imam to implement a new and unique training model for the global CAB system by utilising TKN volunteers.

 ICAB formed an international task force comprising of TKN volunteers to survey the needs of each National CAB; review literature on best practices; consult academic and training institutions; and, apply lessons learned from other Ismaili training programs.

 Based on the findings of the task force, and extensive guidance received from Mawlana Hazar Imam, ICAB retained the Centre for Effective Dispute Resolution (CEDR) to develop a new global Mediation and Conciliation Training Programme (MCTP), and to train and develop a team of TKN volunteers to become Certified Trainers (CTs) who would thereafter deliver training internationally to all members of the CAB system in 18 countries.

 ICAB trained a total of 43 volunteers from 16 countries as trainers.
 Other TKN volunteers translated the training materials into various languages, including Arabic, French, Gujarati, Hindi, Urdu, Farsi, Tajik, Russian and Portuguese to ensure that training could be provided in these languages.